-- 10.19 The development site is set back from Mill Moor Road with an approved development of 16 houses lying in between.
-Both developments would be served off the same access from Mill Moor Road. - 10.20 The site slopes down gradually towards the north and then falls away more steeply closer to the northern boundary. - 10.21 The dwellings comprise a mixture of detached and semi-detached properties.
+- 10.19 The amendment to the road gradient has meant that some of the plots have had to be raised so that they tie in with the level of the highway.
+These are plots 1-4, 11-14 & 16-18.
+These plots have been raised by between 0.55m and 2.2m.
+In addition, two of the plots have been lowered slightly (plots 15 and 19).
+It is considered that these changes do not significantly alter the overall impact of the development in visual terms. - 10.20 The development site is set back from Mill Moor Road with an approved development of 16 houses lying in between.
+Both developments would be served off the same access from Mill Moor Road. - 10.21 The site slopes down gradually towards the north and then falls away more steeply closer to the northern boundary. - 10.22 The dwellings comprise a mixture of detached and semi-detached properties.
 The properties to the rear of the site (plots 15-19) are two storeys to the front and three storeys at the rear, reflecting the site's topography.
-The other properties are either traditional two storey houses or three storey properties that have their upper floor within the roof space. - 10.22 The proposed scale, design and layout are similar to other developments that have been approved within the vicinity of the site and it is considered that the proposal would harmonise with the character of the area. - 10.23 The proposed facing materials are natural coursed stone and concrete interlocking tiles.
+The other properties are either traditional two storey houses or three storey properties that have their upper floor within the roof space. - 10.23 The proposed scale, design and layout are similar to other developments that have been approved within the vicinity of the site and it is considered that the proposal would harmonise with the character of the area. - 10.24 The proposed facing materials are natural coursed stone and concrete interlocking tiles.
 The adjoining development to the south is to be faced in natural stone and blue slate.
 In the interests of achieving consistency across the two developments it is considered that either natural blue slate or a good quality imitation slate should be used on the roofs of the proposed dwellings.